reductstore/homepage/terms_and_conditions.md

 Customer any intellectual property rights owned by ReductStore and, for the avoidance of doubt, all intellectual property rights in and to any custom feature of the Supported Software created by ReductStore for Customer, or the results of any unique implementation of the Supported Software by ReductStore for Customer, or derivative works thereof shall continue to be owned by ReductStore.
+ReductStore may include software that is initially licensed under the terms of the BUSL-1.1.
+Under the BUSL-1.1, specific use-cases may be restricted for a designated period, after which the software will automatically transition to a specified open-source license.
+Until this transition, the software is not considered open-source, and the use-case restrictions of the BUSL-1.1 apply.
-ReductStore may include software that is openly and freely licensed under the terms of a public license designated by a third party ("Open Source Software").
-Nothing in these Terms shall be construed to limit your rights under such Open Source or similar license terms.
+After the transition period, nothing in these Terms shall be construed to limit your rights under the resulting open-source license terms.

 4.3. **Service Offerings License Grant**.
-During the term of this Agreement and subject to Your payment obligations, and except as otherwise set forth in this Agreement, you have a non-exclusive, non- assignable, non-sublicensable, non-transferable limited right to access and use our Subscription based support and maintenance services that you subscribed to including anything developed by ReductStore and delivered to you as in accordance with this Agreement.
-ReductStore develops and supports certain Software ("Supported Software") and provides it as part of the Service Offerings.
-Subject to the terms of this Agreement, ReductStore grants to you a limited, revocable, non-exclusive, non- sublicensable, non-transferable license to copy and use the Supported Software solely in connection with your permitted use of the Service Offerings.
+During the term of this Agreement and subject to Your payment obligations, and except as otherwise set forth in this Agreement, you have a non-exclusive, non-assignable, non-sublicensable, non-transferable limited right to access and use our Subscription based support and maintenance services that you subscribed to including anything developed by ReductStore and delivered to you in accordance with this Agreement.
+ReductStore develops and supports certain Software (“Supported Software”) under the BUSL-1.1, which may contain use-case restrictions.
+These restrictions will expire after a designated period, and the Supported Software will transition to a specified open-source license.
+Until that transition, your use of the Supported Software is subject to the terms of the BUSL-1.1 and any identified use-case restrictions.
+Subject to the terms of this Agreement, ReductStore grants to you a limited, revocable, non-exclusive, non-sublicensable, non-transferable license to copy and use the Supported Software solely in connection with your permitted use of the Service Offerings.
 Except as provided in this Section 4.3, you obtain no rights under this Agreement from us to the Service Offerings, including any related intellectual property rights.
-As part of the Service Offerings, some ReductStore Supported Software and Third-Party Content may be provided to you under separate Open Source licenses.
-Nothing in these Terms shall be construed to limit your rights under such Open Source or similar license terms.

 4.4.
 You are not obligated to provide us with any suggestions or other feedback about the Service Offerings or otherwise, but if you do, we may use and modify this feedback without any restriction or payment.

 4.5. **License Restrictions**.
+For software governed by the BUSL-1.1, the Customer acknowledges and agrees to the use-case restrictions outlined in the license.
+These restrictions must be adhered to until the software transitions to its designated open-source license after the specified delay period.
+Even after this transition, the Customer remains obligated to respect any terms and conditions associated with the resulting open-source license.

+The Customer shall not:

-Customer shall not attempt to copy, duplicate, modify, create derivative works from or distribute all or any portion of the Service Offerings including the Supported Software or the Services; access all or any part of the Services in order to build a product or service which competes with the ReductStore Services.
+* Copy, duplicate, modify, create derivative works from, distribute, or otherwise exploit any portion of the Service Offerings, including the Supported Software or Services.
-Customer shall not attempt to and shall not assist any third party to: (a) make the Support Services available to any third parties (other than affiliates of Customer); (b) distribute any Software or other materials that have been made available to Customer by ReductStore in connection with the Support Services.
-You will make every reasonable effort to prevent unauthorized third parties from accessing the Services and shall notify ReductStore promptly of any such unauthorized access or use.
-You may not, or cause or permit others to modify, make derivative works of, disassemble, decompile, or reverse engineer any part of the Service Offerings (the foregoing prohibition includes but is not limited to review of data structures or similar materials produced by ReductStore), or access or use the Services in order to build or support, and/or assist a third party in building or supporting, products or Services competitive to ReductStore.
-You may not, or cause or permit others to license, sell, rent, lease, transfer, assign, distribute, display, host, outsource, disclose, permit timesharing, or otherwise commercially exploit or make the Service Offerings, ReductStore Programs, Supported Software, ReductStore Content, Services Environments or materials available, to any third party, other than as expressly permitted under the terms of the applicable order.
-Except as expressly provided herein no part of the Service Offerings may be copied, reproduced, distributed, republished, downloaded, displayed, posted or transmitted in any form or by any means, including but not limited to electronic, mechanical, photocopying, recording, or other means.
+* Access or use the Services to build or support products or Services that compete with ReductStore.
+* Make the Support Services available to third parties, excluding Customer's affiliates.
+* Distribute any software or materials provided by ReductStore in relation to the Support Services.
+* The Customer must prevent unauthorized access to the Services and notify ReductStore promptly of any breaches.

+No party may:

+* Modify, disassemble, decompile, reverse engineer the Service Offerings, including but not limited to reviewing data structures or similar materials from ReductStore.
+* License, sell, rent, lease, transfer, assign, distribute, display, host, outsource, disclose, or otherwise commercially exploit any part of the Service Offerings, ReductStore Programs, Supported Software, ReductStore Content, or Service Environments.
+This extends to any form of copying, reproduction, or transmission unless expressly permitted.

 ## 5. Data Protection